ccoutant/dwarf-locations/concept-mappings.md

 ### Array slice mapped to registers

-One common loop optimization is to unroll a loop so that several iterations of the loop are executed in one pass through the loop.
-An unrolled loop would typically begin with several load instructions to load

 Some CPUs have instructions
 that can treat a 64-bit general register as a vector of 16- or 8-bit values, with operations like “parallel add”.
 When a loop is